Eph97/compMethods/README.md

-# compMethods

-Computational Methods in Economics
+# Computational Methods in Economics

 Various ways to simluate economic models or derive numerical solutions